andrew/ultimate-awesome/README.md

 - [awesome-easy-apply](https://github.com/sample-resume/awesome-easy-apply) - 🚀 A curated list of 800+ software engineering companies that use easy-to-apply job platforms like Lever and Greenhouse.
 - [awesome-infograhics](https://github.com/sara-02/awesome-infograhics) - :memo:A collection of some awesome infographics I have come across.
 - [awesome-raku](https://github.com/sfischer13/awesome-raku) - :star: Useful resources for Raku (formerly known as Perl 6) programmers.
+- [awesome-solana-ai-hackathon](https://github.com/tkorkmazeth/awesome-solana-ai-hackathon) - Welcome to the Solana AI Agent Hackathon repository!
+This resource is your ultimate guide to creating, deploying, and managing autonomous AI agents powered by Solana and cutting-edge tools.
 - [awesome-open-science](https://github.com/Treblesteph/awesome-open-science) - :microscope: A curated list of projects, communities, and other resources related to open science :unlock:.
 - [awesome-resources](https://github.com/tyrchen/awesome-resources) - Books, videos, online classes and other resources which helped me.
 - [awesome-chatgpt-with-ai](https://github.com/xirong/awesome-chatgpt-with-ai) - Some materials collected during personal study of AI LLM such as ChatGPT, including a series of prompts with good performance on the internet. 个人学习 chatGPT 等 AI 大模型过程中收集的资料.
+- [awesome-gemm](https://github.com/yuninxia/awesome-gemm) - 📚 A curated list of awesome matrix-matrix multiplication (A * B = C) frameworks, libraries and software.
 - [awesome-kyrgyz-nlp](https://github.com/alexeyev/awesome-kyrgyz-nlp) - Kyrgyz language processing software, models and datasets. .
 - [awesome-BioMolGenFold](https://github.com/AspirinCode/awesome-BioMolGenFold) - RNA, mRNA, DNA, Peptide, Protein, Antibody and Complex | Folding.
 - [awesome-bitcoin-core](https://github.com/aureleoules/awesome-bitcoin-core) - A curated list of Bitcoin Core resources for contributors and developers.